daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ## Step 8.
 React Routes (Server-Side)

-Open *server.js*, then "require" the following modules:
+Open *server.js* and import the following modules by adding them at the top of the file:

 ```js
 var swig  = require('swig');